studentkittens/lncs-pandoc/paper.md

 documentclass: llncs
 title: Distributed file management using git-annex
 author: Christoph Piechula -- \today
-institute: Hochschule Augsburg - University of Applied Sciences
+institute: Hochschule Augsburg -- University of Applied Sciences
 email: "christoph.piechula@hs-augsburg.de"
 keywords: git, annex, distributed filemanagement, repository, remote, backup, storage, encryption
 abstract: |

         Today cloud storage services are all over the place.
 There is dropbox, box.com, google cloud and many other storage services.
-Important files also often gets backup to a local hard drive or network attached device, to ensure access if network connection is not available.
+Important files also often gets backuped to a local hard drive or network attached device, to ensure access if network connection is not available.
 It is often hard for the user to keep track of changes and update backups.
         Sensible personal data also often gets just saved to untrusted cloud storage services and users often dont even know about possible issues or that there is the possibility to encrypt data.
 A tool named git-annex is a possible solution to this problem.
 It also addresses other issues with cloud security and data integrity in general.
 This paper intends to give a overview about git-annex in general.
 It also intends to demonstrate the command line usage and explaining git-annex concepts and features.
         ---

 \pagestyle{plain}

 # Introduction

 The demand on data access is growing day by day.
-Today a lot of users have multiple devices like a pc, a laptop, a tablet pc or a smart phone.
+Today a lot of users have multiple devices like a PC, a laptop, a tablet pc or a smart phone.
 Usually synchronisation with cloud storage services is preformed to keep data up-to-date on all devices.
-As devices are not inevitably connected directly with each other, a cloud storage service is used as a intermediary.
+As devices are not inevitably connected directly with each other, a cloud storage service is used as a proxy.
 Cloud services are also a comfortable way to share e.g. photos with friends or sensible documents with co-workers.
 Storage services are also often used as a backup location for private or commercial data.
 Widely used cloud storage service providers are